smart-edge-open/specs/doc/architecture.md

 _Figure - Network Edge Deployment Scenario with OVS as dataplane_

 ## OpenNESS Support for Deployment flavors
 Having looked at the Deployment scenarios let us now look a the individual Deployment flavors supported by OpenNESS.
 Deployment flavors here refers to the types of nodes that typically are deployed at the edge using OpenNESS.
 Flavors are mainly categorized by the workloads that is running on the node.

+The [OpenNESS Deployment Flavors](flavors.md) document covers the details of the supported deployment flavors by OpenNESS and their installation steps using the OpenNESS Experience Kits.

 Below are the example of Flavors supported on the network edge:

 ### RAN node flavor
 RAN node here typically refers to RAN DU and CU 4G/5G nodes deployed on the edge or far edge.
 In some cases DU might be integrated in to the radio.
 The example RAN deployment flavor uses FlexRAN as reference DU.